arconnectio/landing/outstatic/content/knowledge-base-articles/mobile-app-how-to-send-arweave-and-ao-assets.md

 1. Open the ArConnect mobile app

-2. On your dashboard, click the Send button in the main navigation on the bottom of the screen
+2. On your dashboard, click the Send button

 3. Enter in the Arweave address of the recipient, then click Next